Murder of Jean Townsend: Investigation

 Meanwhile, some local residents responded by organising patrols to escort women to and from the station late at night.
 At the inquest the coroner expressed his surprise that – apart from the obvious symptoms of asphyxiation – there were no signs of a struggle or that Townsend had physically resisted her attacker.

-Another young woman – Ellen Carlin – had been murdered in London earlier that very same month.
+Another young woman – Ellen Carlin – had been murdered in London earlier that same month.
 Carlin was alleged to have been working as a prostitute in Pimlico and was strangled shortly after being seen with a man in a US Air Force uniform.
 Whether the police suspected that the two killings were linked is not known.

 Some three weeks after Jean Townsend's murder, a Mrs Doris Vennell reported being followed and attacked by a man outside North Harrow tube station (on the Metropolitan line and approximately 3 miles from South Ruislip station) while returning home just after midnight.
 Her attacker had boarded at Baker Street and sat watching her intently until following her off the train at North Harrow.
 Mrs Vennell challenged him and managed to get away, but only after a struggle during which she tore some buttons off her assailant's coat.
 Once again, the man was described as having a high forehead.

 Three years later, in 1957, a young mother called Muriel Maitland was brutally murdered in Cranford Woods near Heathrow Airport (a few miles from Ruislip).
 It was reported that police considered the possibility of a link with the Townsend case, but it seems that nothing came of this.